YEERF/my-first-project/README.md

-# About my first project on GitHub.gr
+# About my first project on GitHub
 This is a test file.